myxozoa/LPM/README.md

     ```
     depending on your target platform.

+        If you use WSL or GitBash exclusively note that this is a native GUI App, so you would build it for windows.

 3. Navigate to the `release-builds` folder to find the folder containing the executable.

+4. Run the App directly, no need to install.
+    * On Mac you can drag the `.app` to Applications
+    * On Windows you can choose a permanent place for the folder and add the `.exe` to your Start Menu or Taskbar
+    * On Linux you can choose a permanent place for the folder and either create an alias or add it to your `PATH`.
+Some info [here](https://unix.stackexchange.com/questions/57601/create-a-command-for-a-linux-executable-file)

 ## To Run for Development
 1. Run `yarn` or `npm i` to install the necessary dependencies.